tedanyao/Image-Matting/README.md

 # Matting
 This program can generate Closed-form matting and KNN matting results by an input image and a salient map.

+# Note
-Note: input images should be .png files
+input images should be .png files

+# Formats
 Input:
 data/<your image dir>/<original images>/<num>.png
 data/<your image dir>/<salient maps>/<num>.png